Ante Delija: Fight Nation Championship

 On March 7, 2025, it was announced that Delija had left PFL and signed with leading Croatian promotion Fight Nation Championship.

 In his promotional debut, Delija faced Yorgan de Castro on April 12, 2025, at FNC 22.
 He won the fight via technical knockout in round one.

 Ultimate Fighting Championship

 On June 20, 2025, it was announced that Delija had signed a contract to compete in the Ultimate Fighting Championship (UFC).

-Delija made his UFC debut against Marcin Tybura in a rematch on September 6, 2025 at UFC Fight Night 258.
+Delija made his UFC debut against Marcin Tybura in a rematch on September 6, 2025, at UFC Fight Night 258.
 He won the fight by knockout in the first round.
 This fight earned him his first Performance of the Night award.

 Delija faced Waldo Cortes-Acosta on November 1, 2025, at UFC Fight Night 263.
 In the first round, the fight was briefly halted due to an eye poke, initially resulting in a mistaken technical knockout win for Delija.
 After video review, the bout resumed, and Delija lost shortly after by knockout.

+Delija was scheduled to face Serghei Spivac on February 1, 2026, at UFC 325.
+However, the bout was moved to February 21, 2026, at UFC Fight Night 267 for unknown reasons.
+Delija lost the fight by unanimous decision.

+Delija was scheduled to face Johnny Walker at UFC Fight Night 283.
+However, Delija had to withdraw due to injury.